 - Connect – make time for the relationships that matter.
 Meet with your mentor, go on a date with your partner, cuddle your child.
 Human beings are wired for connection.
 When we prioritize the important people in our lives it makes our brain happier and enhances our overall wellbeing.

 - Disconnect – Go offline and spend time with yourself.
 Practice self-care that enhances your own personal wellbeing.
 As parents and educators we can’t continue to give from an empty vessel.
 Fuel yourself with self-care practices like yoga, a walk in the woods, a cup of tea, a good book.

 These practices are valuable in keeping our own wellbeing strong in this back to school time.
-If you are an educator, I invite you to check out my upcoming AWEsome Wellbeing Educator retreat in Victoria on September 30th.
+If you are an educator, I invite you to check out our upcoming AWEsome Wellbeing Educator Weekend retreat near Victoria in October.

 This is an invitation to all educators to attend this purposeful day of heart-centred nourishment and stillness.